schein-cyber/Quantum-Tomography-And-Bell-Test-/README.md

 ### outputs
 Table of 16 N(a,b) values for all angle combinations of a in [0,90,45,-45] and b in [22.5,-22.5,67.5,112.5].
 The value of the Bell parameter S with an error dS.
 It additionally plots 16 conincidence graphs, 1 for each angle configuration.
 16 thresholded intensity graphs of both Alice and Bob, for a in [0,90,45,-45] and b in [22.5,-22.5,67.5,112.5], with the threshold present as a line, labeled by the corresponding angles.
 These files are saved as "Thresholded Intensity Graphs a,b.png", in a newly geenrated folder called "Validation_Plots".

+## Code 8 - define_camera_gary.m
+### Description
+This is a matlab code used to operate our cameras in the experiment, and to preview them
+### inputs
+4 Webcams connected to the computer.

+### outputs
+Preview of the 4 webcams, presented on the computer.